 Norfolk and Suffolk PCCs have agreed to pay for these services on an agreed percentage in accordance with the total number of cells within the 6 properties located in the 2 Counties - this being Norfolk 58.2% and Suffolk 41.8%.
-The payment recognised in the Chief Constable accounts is for the net services element which during 2016/2017 was £0.999 million (£0.987m in 2015/2016).
+The payment recognised in the Chief Constable accounts is for the net services element which during 2016/2017 amounted to £0.999m million (£0.987m in 2015/2016).
 This figure includes a credit received from Cambridgeshire Police of £0.506m in respect of services provided at the Kings Lynn PIC.
+A summary of the sites, their initial contract capital values and the respective PCC interest in each site is shown in the table below: